treyhakanson/react-boilerplate/README.md

 spies are useful beyond just forms, but they are a classic example of when to use spies.

 # Styling
 for styling, scss is available.
 Work with scss partials (_partial.scss) and then import all relevant partials into stylesheet.scss.
-Do not put anything other than *imports* in this file.
+Do not put anything other than *imports* in this file to keep things tidy.